hpcleuven/VscDocumentation/source/access/getting_access.rst

       procedure for lecturers <lecturer procedure leuven>`,
       while the students should simply apply for the account through the :ref:`generic procedure <generic access procedure>`.

-How to start?

-   -  Please follow the information on the documentation site,
-   -  or register for the HPC Introduction course.
-   -  If there is no course announced please register to ojjjjur `training waiting list`_ and we will organize a new session as soon as we get a few people interested in it.

 Users of Ghent University Association
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^